 The Visitor Center

 Throughout the year, the park film, Of One Heart, is shown.
 It provides an introduction to the Nez Perce story and is also available for purchase.
 Museum exhibits feature an outstanding collection of clothing, tools, weapons, and ceremonial objects.
-The cooperating association, Discover Your Northwest, has a sales outlet where you can purchase items about the Nez Perce and the National Park Service.

 Generally, from Memorial Day to Labor Day, the park staff provides walks and talks that include museum tours and tipi pitching demonstrations.
+Please call (208) 843-7001 or email us for more information on daily programs, or to request a program for your group.

 Exploring the Historic District

 There are four short interpretive trails that run through the historic area.
 A map is available of the trail system and a guide for the river trail.
-Along the hiking trails you can see these other historical sites: the Watson's Store, the Spalding Presbyterian Church, the Northern Idaho Indian Agency's cabin and agent's residence, remnants of the Spalding Mission, the Lawpai Mission Cemetery where Henry and Eliza Spalding and many Nez Perce people are buried, and archeological remains of the gristmill, sawmill, and associated millraces.
+Along the hiking trails you can see these other historical sites: the Watson's Store, the Spalding Presbyterian Church, the Northern Idaho Indian Agency's cabin and agent's residence, remnants of the Spalding Mission, the Lapwai Mission Cemetery where Henry and Eliza Spalding and many Nez Perce people are buried, and archeological remains of the gristmill, sawmill, and associated millraces.

 Restrooms and picnic tables are available.